Managing search and SpotIQ settings

 |Changing these settings results in a service interruption for all users for approximately 2 minutes.
 To minimize disruption, consider making your changes during a scheduled maintenance window.|

-Under Search settings, you can configure ThoughtSpot’s indexing behavior, and enable or disable summaries.
+Under Search settings, you can configure ThoughtSpot’s indexing behavior, and enable or disable summaries and headlines.

 To learn more about ThoughtSpot’s default indexing behavior, refer to Manage suggestion indexing.